Portavogie has a wealth of fishing heritage, and two outstanding beaches with beautiful bays.

-The village's history can be traced back to the late 16th and early 17th century when a settlement was established North of the present village at a sheltered bay called Stable Hall.
+The village's history can be traced back to the late 16th and early 17th century when a settlement was established north of the present village at a sheltered bay called Stablehole.

 The village has become an important maritime centre because of its location and the rich supply of superb seafood in local waters.
 In fact, seafood is one of County Down’s most highly-prized exports.
 The celebrated Portavogie prawn features on many restaurant menus, locally and globally.